 Manual means that humans are reading items and intentionally mark two of them as enemies.
 So maybe you have a reviewer that is reviewing new items from a pool of 5 authors, and finds two that cover the same concept.
 They would mark them as enemies.

 Automated means that you have a machine learning algorithm, such as one which uses natural language processing (NLP) to evaluate all items in a pool and then uses distance/similarity metrics to quantify how similar they are.
 Of course, this could miss some of the situations, like if two items have the same topic but have fairly different text.
+It is also difficult to do if items have formulas, multimedia files, or other aspects that could not be caught by NLP.

 Why are enemy items a problem?